irakojf/nba_rookies/README.md

   ![alt text](https://raw.githubusercontent.com/irakojf/statmamba/master/readme%20imgs/it.png "Isaiah Thomas")
   ![alt text](https://raw.githubusercontent.com/irakojf/statmamba/master/readme%20imgs/dj.png "DeAndre Jordan")

 The small range of values on the y-axis indicates that the player efficiency ratios of both Isaiah Thomas and DeAndre Jordan have generally remained consistent over time.
-With the exception of Isaiah Thomas's breakout performance in 2016-17, his PER variance has remained roughly the same.
+With the exception of Isaiah Thomas's breakout performance in 2016-17, his PER variance has changed (improved) at a consistent rate.

-This is quite consistent with external sources; [eDraft.com](http://edraft.com/nba/fantasy-basketball/tools/player-consistency/) lists Isaiah Thomas and DeAndre Jordan as two of the most consistent players in the NBA.
+This is observation is corroborated by external sources;  [eDraft.com](http://edraft.com/nba/fantasy-basketball/tools/player-consistency/) lists Isaiah Thomas and DeAndre Jordan as two of the most consistent players in the NBA.

 ## Usage with Pandas